casangi/casadocs/docs/tasks/task_tclean.rst

    +-----------------------------------+-----------------------------------+

-   .. warning:: WARNING: If an image with that name already exists, it will in
+   .. warning:: If an image with that name already exists, it will in
       general be overwritten.
 Beware using names of existing images however.
 If the tclean is run using an imagename where
       <imagename>.residual and <imagename>.model already exist, then